niplav/site/aima_solutions.md

 > `$P(p|\lnot b, \lnot m) = 0.3$`

-> You might think that P would be independent of B given M, But [sic] this course has an open-book final – so having the book helps.
+> You might think that P would be independent of B given M, But [sic] this course has an open-book final—so having the book helps.

 > a.
 Draw the decision network for this problem.